Enzodtz/neural-snake/README.md

 <h3>Hidden Layer</h3>

-Here, we don't have much to explain, basically we are using 16 neurons on it, and its activation function is ReLU, you may change it to sigmoid, but this is more computational expensive, and we don't want this in this case.
+Here, we don't have much to explain, basically we are using 12 neurons on it, but it can be changed by the genetic algorithm.

 <h3>Output Layer</h3>